polymath-ai/polymath-ai/README.md

 2. Run `npx changeset version` to bump the version numbers of the packages that have changed.
 This will update the `package.json` files of the packages that have changed, and will create a new commit with the changes.

+3. Run `turbo build` to build the packages that have changed and make sure that the latest output is published.

-3. Run `npx changeset publish` to publish the packages that have changed.
+4. Run `npx changeset publish` to publish the packages that have changed.
 This will create a new tag for the new version, and will publish the packages to the npm registry.

-4. Run `git push --follow-tags` to push the tags created by the steps above to the main repo.
+5. Run `git push --follow-tags` to push the tags created by the steps above to the main repo.

 ## Filing bugs